Boldly Driving Systems Change for Gender & Racial Justice

 What We Do

-Our goal is to raise transformational gifts to make the maximum investment in and with communities across the state to create a world of equal opportunity for women and girls.
+Our goal is to raise transformational gifts to make the maximum investment in and with communities across the state so all women and girls thrive.

 How We Are Different

 At the Women’s Foundation of Minnesota, we apply an Intersectional Equity Framework™ inclusive of gender, race, place, and additional identities (ethnicity, sovereignty, socioeconomic class, age, disability, LGBTQ+, immigration status) to our research, grantmaking, public policy agenda, and internal work.